yanheinaung23-eng/E-commerce-Sales-and-Customers-RFM-Analysis-Full-Project/Data Cleaning in Power Query/README.md

 * Applied the **Trim** function to the `Description` column to strip trailing and leading whitespaces.
 * Standardized geographic data by replacing "RSA" with "Republic of South Africa".
 * Standardized geographic data by replacing "USA" with "United States".
-* Standardized payment categories across the dataset by renaming "Transfer" to "Bank Transfer" and "Credit Card" to "Card" for cleaner downstream reporting.

 ### 3. Handling Anomalies & Feature Engineering
 * Handled negative values in the `Quantity` column by introducing a new `TransactionType` conditional column to clearly separate sales from returns.